tonsky/tonsky.github.io/_posts/2021-09-23-python-build.md

 If you play by common wisdom rules, you get rewarded with integration, support, ease of setup.
 If you have lots of programmers, or a huge project, you get the benefit of standardization.

 But there’s overhead, and the overhead is non-zero.
 I would argue that for small or non-standard projects it makes more sense to write a few custom scripts rather than investing and fighting with existing build systems that weren’t designed for your use case.
-You’ll win some perfromance, too.
+You’ll win some performance, too.

 As for the best scripting language, please don’t use Bash.
 I know, it’s tempting, it’s just “two lines of code”.
-It always starts small until one day it grows into a unportable, unsupportable mess.
+It always starts small until one day it grows into an unportable, unsupportable mess.
 In fact, Bash is so simple and so natural to just start using that I had to make a very strict rule: never use Bash.
 Just.
 Don’t.

 But Python is great.
 Use Python!
 Or Ruby, Ruby might be good, too.
 Just, please, don’t use 2.7, it’s not even funny anymore.